hjjg200/telescribe/doc/Monitor.md

 ***#** `devs-size`*

-Device size is evaluated from `/proc/partitions` and it is converted into SI prefix `kB` from 1024-byte block unit.
+Devices size is evaluated from `/proc/partitions` and it is converted into SI prefix `kB` from 1024-byte block unit.

 This is **indexed metrics** and its indexes are the same as `devs-reads`.

 ***#** `devs-size-mb`*

-Device size MB is device size in SI prefix `MB`(1e+6 bytes).
+Devices size MB is device size in SI prefix `MB`(1e+6 bytes).

 This is **indexed metrics** and its indexes are the same as `devs-reads`.

 ***#** `devs-size-gb`*

-Device size GB is device size in SI prefix `GB`(1e+9 bytes).
+Devices size GB is device size in SI prefix `GB`(1e+9 bytes).

 This is **indexed metrics** and its indexes are the same as `devs-reads`.

 ***#** `devs-size-tb`*

-Device size TB is device size in SI prefix `TB`(1e+12 bytes).
+Devices size TB is device size in SI prefix `TB`(1e+12 bytes).

 This is **indexed metrics** and its indexes are the same as `devs-reads`.

 ***#** `devs-io-usage`*

-Device IO usage is evaluated from `/sys/dev/block/[major:minor]/stat` by examining the ratio of elapsed io ticks(milliseconds) during the period since the last evaluation.
+Devices IO usage is evaluated from `/sys/dev/block/[major:minor]/stat` by examining the ratio of elapsed io ticks(milliseconds) during the period since the last evaluation.

 This is **indexed metrics** and its indexes are the same as `devs-reads`.